Current employer: University of Plymouth

-Plymouth University offered a very broad based degree which provides a diverse range of experience well suited to both scientific research and employment where interdisciplinary skills are seen as very important.
+Plymouth offered a very broad based degree which provides a diverse range of experience well suited to both scientific research and employment where interdisciplinary skills are seen as very important.
 The ability to undertake a work based placement was also invaluable and allowed me to gain ecological experience working for the Whitley Wildlife Conservation Trust on their reserve at Slapton Ley.

 How did we support you in your studies?

 The University has an excellent library service that allows free access to a wealth of software, journals and texts.
 The Careers and Employability service at the University is also excellent and provided me with guidance on CV presentation and applications.
 Academics are also very approachable and were swift to respond to any queries.